amazon-connect/amazon-connect-streams/Documentation.md

 # Amazon Connect Streams Documentation
 (c) 2018-2020 Amazon.com, Inc. All rights reserved.

+### A note on "Routability"
+Note that routability in streams is only affected by agent statuses.
+Voice contacts will change the agent status, and thus can affect routability.
+Task and chat contacts do not affect routability.
+However, if the other channels hit their concurrent live contact limit(s), the agent will not be routed more contacts, but they will technically be in a routable agent state.

 # Important Announcements
 1. December 2020 —  1.6.0 brings with it the release of a new Agent App API.
 In addition to the CCP, customers can now embed additional applications using connect.agentApp, including Customer Profiles and Wisdom (preview).
 See the [updated documentation](#initialization-for-ccp-customer-profiles-and-wisdom) for details on usage.
 We are also introducing a preview release for Amazon Connect Voice ID.
     * ### About Amazon Connect Customer Profiles